Sourcing

 Great for Recruiters Because: It provides detailed insights into candidates' personality traits and abilities, helping to predict job performance and ensuring a good job fit.

-Price: Custom pricing based on company size and needs.
+Price: Quote-only, via Phenom, and scoped to company size and needs.

 Free Trial: Available upon request.